arun-guruswamy/word-vault/README.md

 To do list:

-P3:
-- Add Learning features
-    - Write sentences with word and assess correctness of usage with LLM
-    - Write definition for word and have meaning assessed by LLM
-    - Mix and match words with corresponding definitions/Synonyms
-- Add a timeline view

 P4:
+- Add synonyms, antonyms
+- Use LLM to provide examples instead of API
+- Provide ability to set confidence level of word and display in card and details view
+- Provide ability to sort by confidence level
+- Add preset collections for each confidence level

+P5:
 - Add Siri integration, store word when user says "Hey Siri, word vault <insert word>".
 Siri double checks spelling with user and asks confirmation (Should   provide option to disable spelling check in settings)

-P5:
+- Add a timeline view

+P6:
 - Complete settings view
     - Complete privacy policy
-    - Compete terms of Service
+    - Complete terms of Service
     -
 - Focus on maximizing UI quality of app across all screens and modals

+Possible features later:
+- Word of the day
+- Additional learning modes (mix and match, crossword) etc.

 ## Cursor Rules